-If there is a painless lesion that does not grow in size, but it is not aesthetically pleasant, then we advise that you consult your ophthalmologist.
+If there is a painless and stable lesion, but it is not aesthetically pleasant, then we advise that you consult your ophthalmologist.

-Dematalogical issues like rosacea and associated blepharitis are frequent.
-In children, uncorrected long-sigtedness may also be associated.
+Frequently, it comes about because of dematalogical issues like rosacea and is associated with blepharitis.
+In children, uncorrected hypermetropia may also be associated.

-To prevent the appearance of chalazions (and styes) you should eat a diet high in Omega 3 acids and have proper eyelid hygiene, carrying out an eyelid massage and cleaning the base of the eyelashes properly with specific wetwipes.
+To prevent the appearance of chalazions (and styes) you should eat a diet rich in Omega 3 acids and undertake proper eyelid hygiene, carrying out an eyelid massage and cleaning the base of the eyelashes properly with specific wetwipes.
 It is equally important to remove your make-up (like mascara and eyeliner) as it affects the area of these glands.

 Patients with a history of rosacea, recurring chalazions or blepharitis must see an ophthalmologist in order to manage the risk factors correctly.